SouLeo/NLP/HW_1_NGRAMS/README.md

    the main function in the BigramModelBackwards.java is commented out
 6. Build the project using the green arrow pointing downward
 7. Then hit the green button to run the program

+Again, if you have any problems.
+Do not hesitate to contact me.